aalberti/articles/mental models/brains-blood-weight.md

 #Brains blood weight

+I recently found a view of the world that felt more relaxing.
+Saying science **explains** the universe always felt wrong, because when I thought that, I always had an example where I wanted to ask another why.
+Take gravity for example.
+Saying we fall down because masses attract each other is OK... but why FFS?
+And now you're telling me that big events in the universe bend gravity?
+Instead, I now consider that science **predicts** or **describes** events in a broader and broader context, and suddenly, my brains feel lighter.

 Mental models are how you think about the world.
 Some are very useful to me, like cynefin, [lean](https://planet-lean.com/), [Wardley maps](https://medium.com/wardleymaps), TDD, DDD, [John Cutler's product management view](https://medium.com/@johnpcutler)...
 Some are too simplistic to be applicable in a realistic context, like the test pyramid, scrum, SAFe, or the SOLID principles.
 Simplistic models are useful for talking and giving an entry point into a subject matter, but not as a guideline to take decisions in most concrete situations.